UrQMD Simulations of Higher-order Cumulants in Au+Au Collisions at High Baryon Density: The UrQMD model and calculation details

 Where M, $\sigma^2$, S, $\kappa$ are known as mean value, variance, skewness, and kurtosis, respectively.
 Higher-order cumulants such as skewness and kurtosis are famous for their capability to measure non-Gaussianity.
 The factorial cumulants ($\kappa_{n}$) are related to the corresponding cumulants through the following relations:

-In this paper, the calculations of proton and net-proton high moments are in a similar manner used in experimental data analysis.
+In this paper, the calculations of proton and net-proton high moments follow the same procedure used in experimental data analysis.
 Collision centrality is determined using charged particle multiplicity including $\pi^{\pm}$ and $K^{\pm}$.
 To approximate the acceptance of the STAR Au+Au collisions experiment at each energy (3 -- 9.2 GeV), $\pi^{\pm}$ and $K^{\pm}$ are counted within $-2.0 < \eta < 0$ for 3.0 GeV, $-2.4 < \eta < 0$ for 3.2 -- 4.9 GeV, and $|\eta| < 1.6$ for 7.7 and 9.2 GeV.
 Protons and anti-protons are not included in the multiplicity definition to avoid self-correlation~\cite{Luo:2013bmi,Chatterjee:2019fey}.
+The formation of light fragments such as deuterons is not included in the UrQMD calculation.
+As shown in previous studies~\cite{PhysRevC.98.054620,Ye:2020lrc}, Deuterons and other light nuclei are formed via the coalescence of nearby protons and neutrons, which effectively removes correlated protons from the free nucleon sample and leads to a increase of the proton cumulant ratios.
+As discussed in~\cite{Chatterjee:2020nnn}, they showed the effect of deuteron formation is similar to the binomial efficiency effect due to the loss of protons via deuteron formation.
+The formation of light fragments should be taken into account when comparing with data.

 Figure~\ref{fig_ref3} shows charged particle multiplicity distributions in Au+Au collisions at $\sqrt{s_{NN}}$ = 3.0 -- 9.2 GeV in UrQMD model.
-The charged particle multiplicity distribution is then fitted by the Monte Carlo Glauber model~\cite{Miller:2007ri}, and categorized into several centrality classes: 0\%-5\%, 5\%-10\%, $\cdots$, 70\%-80\%, the regions with black and blue shading indicate the 0\%-5\% collision centrality.
+The charged particle multiplicity distribution is then fitted by the Monte Carlo Glauber model~\cite{Miller:2007ri}, and categorized into several centrality classes: 0--5\%, 5--10\%, $\cdots$, 70--80\%.
+The black and blue shaded regions of Fig.~\ref{fig_ref3} indicate the 0--5\% collision centrality classes.
 Centrality bin width correction (CBWC) method~\cite{Luo:2013bmi} is used in proton and net-proton cumulant calculation.
-Cumulants are calculated in each reference multiplicity bin and then taken as a weighted average for each centrality bin.
+Cumulants are calculated in each reference multiplicity bin and then taken weighted average for each centrality bin.
 The statistical errors are determined by analytical equations using the Delta method~\cite{Luo2014}.

-Figure~\ref{fig_phase} shows the proton acceptance in $p_{\rm T }$ versus $y$ in center-of-mass frame from UrQMD calculations of Au+Au collisions at $\sqrt{s_{NN}}$ = 3.0 and 4.9 GeV.
-Protons and anti-protons are selected from $0.4 < p_{T} < 2.0$ GeV/$c$ for momentum, and two windows of $-0.5 < y < 0$ and $|y|<0$ for proton rapidity.
-The future CBM experiment will operate at a top collision energy of $\sqrt{s_{NN}}$ = 4.9 GeV.
+Figure~\ref{fig_phase} shows the proton acceptance in transverse momentum ($p_{\rm T }$) versus proton rapidity ($y$) in center-of-mass frame in Au+Au collisions at $\sqrt{s_{NN}}$ = 3.0 and 4.9 GeV from UrQMD model.
+The black and red boxes indicate analysis windows within $0.4 < p_{T} < 2.0$ GeV/$c$ and $-0.5 < y < 0$ and $|y|<0.5$.